concepticon/norare-cldf/doc/README.md

 ![correlation](corr.png)

-Note that we had to use the `AVG` aggregate function in the above query to accomodate the case of multiple values for the same variable being assigned to words which are mapped to the same concept.
+Note that we had to use the `AVG` aggregate function in the above query to accommodate the case of multiple values for the same variable being assigned to words which are mapped to the same concept.
-While this not the case for the majority of variables, it still happens for 240 variables, as can be inspected running the following query:
+While this is not the case for the majority of variables, it still happens for 240 variables, as can be inspected running the following query:
 ```sql
 SELECT